-During the 1960s and 1970s a substantial acoustic bund associated with the historic opencast mining of the area existed along the entirety of the candidate site and the remainder of the adjoining road frontage.
+During the 1960s and 1970s a substantial acoustic bund associated with the historic opencast mining of the area existed along the entirety of the candidate site.
 That bund resulted in a significant sense of enclosure along the street scene.

-Full planning permission (P6/13142/87) was granted in July 1987 for a bungalow and garage at a nearby plot along the road frontage land in our ownership.
+Full planning permission (P6/13142/87) was granted in July 1987 for a bungalow and garage.
 An extract of the approved block and location plan is provided below.